Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Matching and -Factors

-\textbf{$c$-Factor.}\quad In the following, we prove that for $c\geq 2$, $c$-\gprop{Factor}-\ML is \W{1}-hard when parameterized by~$k$ for $t=\ell=2$ and then argue that the construction is easily generalizable.
-Again, we give a parameterized reduction from \MCC.
-Here we are given an $h$-partite graph $H=(U_1\uplus\ldots\uplus U_h,F)$ and need to determine whether it contains a clique of size $h$.
-(Note that such a clique necessarily contains exactly one vertex from each set $U_i$ and cliques of more than $h$ vertices are impossible.)
+\begin{proof} In the following, we prove that, for $c\geq 2$, $c$-\gprop{Factor}-\ML is \W{1}-hard when parameterized by~$k$ for $t=\ell=2$ and then argue that the construction is easily generalizable.
+As in the proof of \autoref{thm:matching}, we give a parameterized reduction from \MCC: we are given an $h$-partite graph $H=(U_1\uplus\ldots\uplus U_h,F)$ and need to determine whether it contains a clique of size $h$.

+\emph{Reduction idea.}\quad The idea of the reduction is similar to the one for \gprop{Matching} in the proof of \autoref{thm:matching} but already works for $\ell=2$ in the \gprop{$c$-factor} case ($c\geq2$).
+The reason that we only need two layers is that we can construct connected $c$-regular graphs for $c\geq2$ of almost arbitrary size and this allows us to construct a vertex selection gadget with only one layer.

 We say that vertices from $U_i$ have \emph{color} $i$.
-Assume that $h\geq c+1$ and that $c\cdot h$ is even.
+Without loss of generality, assume that $h\geq c+1$, that $h$ is even, and that $|F|\ge 3$.

-Note that the idea of the reduction is similar to the one of \gprop{matching} but already works for $\ell=2$ in the \gprop{$c$-factor} case ($c\geq2$).
-One of the reasons is that we can construct connected $c$-regular graphs for $c\geq2$ of almost arbitrary size and this allows us to construct a vertex selection gadget with only one layer.

 \emph{Vertices.}\quad For each color~$j$, $1\leq j\leq h$, we do the following: We create a color vertex~$w_j$ and for each vertex $u_i$ in $U_j$, we create a set of $h-1$ vertices $V_i = \{v_{(i,j')} \ | \ 1\leq j' \leq h \text{ and } j' \neq j\}$.
 Note that we have one vertex in $V_i$ for each color except the color of $u_i$.
 Let~$W = \{w_j \ | \ 1\leq j \leq h\}$.
 Furthermore, for each edge $f\in F$ we create a set of vertices $V_f$ with $|V_f|=c-1$.
 Let $V_F = \bigcup_{f\in F}V_f$ and $V = \bigcup_i V_i \cup W \cup V_F$.